-Fall is one of my favourite times of the year and for good reason!
-It’s the perfect time to get those sweaters out and cozy up inside on those chilly evenings…and of course, we can’t forget about the abundance of pumpkin spice!
+Fall is my favorite time of year, and for good reason!
+It’s the perfect time to get those sweaters out and cozy up inside on those chilly evenings…and of course, we can’t forget about pumpkin season!

 Ingredient Notes

-- Oats – I used a combination of rolled also known as large flake oats and quick oats to provide more texture to the cookie.
+- Oats: I used a combination of quick and rolled oats to give these cookies a chewier texture.
 Feel free to sub in certified gluten-free oats if necessary.

-- Flaxseed – Use the ground flaxseed; not the whole flaxseeds.
-The ground flaxseeds are easier to digest whereas the whole ones may pass through undigested, which means you won’t reap all of the benefits of them such as the omega-3’s, fibre and antioxidants.
+- Flaxseed: Use the ground flaxseed; not the whole flax seeds.
+The ground flaxseeds are easier to digest while the whole ones may pass through undigested, which means you won’t reap all of the benefits of them such as the omega-3’s, fiber and antioxidants.

-- Pumpkin puree – The pumpkin puree is the star ingredient and is what makes these cookies moist and perfect for Fall.
-Be sure to use 100% pure pumpkin puree and not the pumpkin pie filling which is sweet and much higher in sugar.
+- Pumpkin purée: The pumpkin puree is the star ingredient and is what makes these soft cookies moist and perfect for Fall.
+Be sure to use 100% pure pumpkin puree and not the pumpkin pie filling, which is sweet and much higher in sugar.
+You can make your own homemade pumpkin puree by roasting fresh pumpkins, too!

 - I made my cookies fairly thick so that they resemble a breakfast cookie.
 I find that they’re more soft and chewy this way.